-However, the tractability of single-player or multi-player relative arbitrage models remains a challenge.
-Even if we only consider a single investor and a simplified market structure, it is hard to get an analytical solution.
-There is still a high dimensionality coming from the assets in the market.
-Traditional ways to solve PDEs usually rely on evolution of operators along spatiotemporal grids.
-This poses expensive computational costs, especially for high-dimensional PDEs or the so-called ``curse of dimensionality'': memory requirements and complexity grow exponentially with dimension.
+The tractability of single-player or multi-player relative arbitrage models remains a challenge.
+Even in the simplified case of a single investor in a standard time-homogeneous market system, obtaining analytical solutions is notoriously difficult due to the high dimensionality introduced by the number of assets in the market.
+Traditional ways of solving PDEs often rely on evolution of operators along spatiotemporal grids.
+This poses expensive computational costs, especially for high-dimensional PDEs, where the so-called "curse of dimensionality" causes memory requirements and computational complexity to grow exponentially with the number of dimensions.
 Furthermore, the optimal arbitrage is modeled as the non-negative minimal solution of an associated Cauchy PDE in \cite{fernholz2010optimal}, \cite{fernholz2011optimal}, \cite{ichiba2020relative}.
 PDE problems with multiple solutions remain a challenge in both numerical methods and deep learning approaches \cite{di2020finding}.
-However, it is of great practical need to tackle PDE problems that may have multiple solutions or to model problems as differential inequalities.
+However, it is of great practical need to tackle these PDE problems that may have multiple solutions or to model problems as differential inequalities.
 There are multiple solutions in some examples of the Black-Scholes model with stochastic volatility \cite{ekstrom2010black} or pricing under financial bubbles \cite{heston2007options}.
-BSDEs with singular terminal conditions and their minimal non-negative solutions are discussed in \cite{ankirchner2014bsdes}.
+BSDEs with singular terminal conditions and their minimal nonnegative solutions are discussed in \cite{ankirchner2014bsdes}.

-In this paper, we develop a grid-based solution for relative arbitrage in volatility-stabilized models and give a numerical solution for optimal arbitrage by constructing a stochastic process from the capitalization to serve as a clock and perform a time change to the Bessel bridges.
-In addition, we should ensure positive values of discretized $\mathcal{X}(t_k)$, $k = 0, \ldots, K$ by analyzing the logarithmic dynamics.
-It can happen quite frequently that the discretized dynamics evolves to be a small quantity that goes near zero, which causes an overflow and loss of precision problem.
-In volatility-stabilized models, we can model $\mathcal{X}(\cdot)$ using Bessel processes to solve this problem.
+In this paper, we investigate the strong relative arbitrage problem in volatility-stabilized markets and derive a numerical scheme to solve its optimal arbitrage opportunities.
+In particular, optimal arbitrage opportunities are characterized as the minimal nonnegative continuous solution of a Cauchy PDE.
+We investigate the solution through a probabilistic characterization, and the market capitalization is modeled as a time-changed Bessel processes.
+We ensure the positivity of the capitalization processes by analyzing the logarithmic dynamics and develop an efficient interpolation scheme based on Bessel bridges to mitigate numerical instabilities.
+We present numerical results of the optimal arbitrage solution for a given number of stocks and demonstrate numerically the existence of nontrivial arbitrage opportunities that outperform the market portfolio.